 Similar to HighlightCheckSingleLineRule except that this function can be used to apply coloring that spans several lines such as a multi-line comment.
 Multi-line coloring is achieved through the rule parameter which is assumed to be saved in the flags paramater of the HighlightLineRealtime function.
-The text line of size count is investigated and the styleIndex color is applied to foreColors and backColors from the startKeyword to the endKeyword to the startKeyword is found the coloring rule becomes active, rule is set to ruleTarget and coloring is applied until endKeyword is found then ruleTarget and coloring is applied until endKeyword is found then rule is set back to ruleStart and <a href="pos is updated to the first character past endKeyword is found then rule is set to the end of the line.
-If HighlightCheckMultiLineRule is called and rule is equal to rule are in rule is found or the end of the line is found similar to the above case.
+The text line of size count is investigated and the styleIndex color is applied to foreColors and backColors from the startKeyword to the endKeyword to the styleIndex found the coloring applied until endKeyword is found the coloring is applied until endKeyword is found then rule is set back to ruleStart and <a href="pos is updated to the first character past endKeyword is found then rule is set to ruleStart and <a href="pos is updated to the first character past endKeyword is found then rule is set to the end of the line.
+If HighlightCheckMultiLineRule is called and rule is equal to rule applied starting from <a href="pos until endAkeyword is found or the end of the line is found similar to the above case.
 Using the rule parameter coloring can be applied to multiple lines but note multi-line functions should be called first in a loop to check if they are active before checking other rules.
 This function returns true if coloring was applied.
-See HighlightFindStyle function to locate style indices and see HighlightFindString for a list of possible values for the poptions parameter.
+See HighlightFindStyle function to locate style indices and see HighlightFindString for a list of possi